TheGoodlike13/liberty_or_death/README.md

 Fuck it!
 We will trust this random person on the internet and put AD aside.
 Let's focus on setting up LDAP.
 Whatever that looks like.

-According to [#slapped](#slapped) I need to start off by installing OpenLDAP.
+According to [#slapped](#slapped) I need to start off by installing `OpenLDAP`.
 That's the key to LDAP in linux.
 They even provide links for more details if things go south.
 Let's get started!

-I just gotta do that 'sudo apt install openldap' and... it doesn't work.
+I just gotta do that `sudo apt install openldap` and... it doesn't work.
 Admittedly, that is not a command that I've been tasked to run, so I can't exactly blame them.
 On the other hand, if the command that I should have to run is so specific, it baffles me why it was not provided explicitly...

-So, 'openldap' package does not exist.
+So, `openldap` package does not exist.
 I guess it's time to consult the [#slapped_8](#slapped_8).

-"If you intend to run OpenLDAP Software seriously, you should review all of this document before attempting to install the software."
+    If you intend to run OpenLDAP Software seriously, you should review all of this document before attempting to install the software.

 Why so serious?
 I'll just ignore that.

 Immediately we're sent to [#not_so_apt](#not_so_apt) to download things.